SpectrumInstrumentation/spcm/README.md

 ```
 See the register `SPC_PCISERIALNO` in the reference manual of your specific device for more information.

-If the `device_identifier` is given that card is opened, if at the same time `card_type` or `serial_number` are given then these behave as an additional check too see if the opened card is of a certain type or has that specific serial number.
+If the `device_identifier` is given, that card is opened, if at the same time `card_type` or `serial_number` are given, then these behave as an additional check too see if the opened card is of a certain type or has that specific serial number.

 ### Demo devices
 To test the Spectrum Instrumentation API with user code without hardware, the Control Center gives the user the option to create [demo devices](https://spectrum-instrumentation.com/support/knowledgebase/software/How_to_set_up_a_demo_card.php).
 These demo devices can be used in the same manner as real devices.
 Simply change the device identifier string to the string as shown in the Control Center.